Real World VFR

-Real World VFR is a video program that follows a pilot through a series of demanding flights, and teaches the skills and confidence needed to explore new flying adventures.
+Follow a pilot through a series of challenging flights, and learn the skills needed to explore new flying adventures.

 In this program, you’ll be riding along with pilot Keith Smith.
 Keith is a highly accomplished instrument pilot.
 He’s also the founder and developer of PilotEdge, the award-winning network that provides real (human) ATC interactions for pilots flying and training on flight simulators.

 Keith also starred in our Real World IFR program, so we brought him back and gave him a new set of flying challenges—this time in the VFR world.

 Keith flys his Lancair 360 extensively on business (mostly IFR).
 To keep things real, we placed Keith in a Cessna 172 for these VFR challenges.
 Keith is not an instructor, which further enhances the real-world feel of these videos.